Choreographing Connection

 Before Filming: What Happens?

-• Review the script and flag any scenes requiring intimacy support
+• Review the script and identify scenes requiring intimacy support

 Performer Check-ins